zahidurtalukder/FedSRC/README.md

 This repository is the official implementation of FedSRC-

->📋 Federated Learning (FL) suffers from performance degradation in the global model due to the quality and reliability of clients’ locally generated data.
-Some prior studies address this issue by limiting or even discarding certain clients’ contributions to the global model, resulting in unnecessary computation and communication for the discarded clients.
-Alternatively, a selective choice of clients to participate in
+>📋 Federated Learning (FL) suffers from performance degradation in the global model due to the quality and reliability of clients' locally generated data.
+Some prior studies address this by limiting or discarding certain clients' contributions to the global model, resulting in unnecessary computation and communication for the discarded clients.
+While active client selection may avoid this resource waste, it requires client-level profiling that violates privacy.
+In this paper, we present a novel FL approach, called FedSRC: Federated Learning with Self-Regulating Clients, that can save clients' computation and communication resources while preserving their anonymity.
+In FedSRC, clients determine if their local training is favorable to the global model and whether they should participate in an FL round using a lightweight checkpoint using the local test loss on the global model and refined heterogeneity index (RHI).
-FL may avoid this resource waste.
-However, such active client selection requires client-level profiling that violates privacy.
-In this paper, we present a novel FL approach, called FedSRC: Federated Learning with Self-Regulating Clients, that can save clients’ resources while preserving their anonymity.
-In FedSRC, clients can determine if their local training is favorable to the global model and whether they should participate in an FL round using a lightweight checkpoint based on a local inference loss on the global model.
-Through comprehensive evaluations using four datasets, we show that FedSRC can reduce communication costs by up to 30% and computation costs by 55%.
+Through comprehensive evaluations using four datasets, we show that FedSRC can reduce communication costs by up to 30\% and computation costs by 55\%.
 ## Requirements

 To install requirements: